CASP: a new method for the determination of corrosion parameters (CASP Rp determination) Corrosion - Application Note 37 - BioLogic

 The CASP method analyzes the response of an electrochemical system subjected to a sinusoidal potential of constant amplitude and frequency.

-This sinusoidal voltage of amplitude Va, of frequency f applied around the corrosion potential Ecorr, is expressed as:
+This sinusoidal voltage of amplitude $V_\text a$, of frequency $f$ applied around the corrosion potential $E_\text{corr}$, is expressed as:

-For a system in which the electrolyte resistance R is negligible compared to the polarization resistance Rp, the resulting current can be obtained using relation (1), and it gives:
+For a system in which the electrolyte resistance $R_\Omega $ is negligible compared to the polarization resistance $R_\text p$*The case where RΩ is not negligible compared to Rp is tackled in [4]., the resulting current can be obtained using relation (1), and it gives:

-The Fourier series expansion of the expression (3) shows that I(t) is expressed as a sum of sine waves, one at the fundamental frequency f and the other at frequencies that are an integer multiple of the fundamental frequency, called harmonics (Fig. 1).
+The Fourier series expansion of the expression (3) shows that $I(t)$ is expressed as a sum of sine waves, one at the fundamental frequency $f$ and the other at frequencies that are an integer multiple of the fundamental frequency, called harmonics (Fig. 1).

 Current response of a Non-Linear Time Invariant (NLTI) system subjected to sinusoidal voltage perturbation.